PROCEDURES FOR POLICY: 2-05

 6. Safety procedures and emergency training

 2. Course outlines/syllabi for all high-risk courses shall list requirements for the use of safety equipment and Personal Protective Equipment (PPE) and shall also detail which equipment is required and which equipment is recommended but not required.
-The dean of the school and program heads/supervisors will monitor instructor syllabi each semester to ensure inclusion of this information.
+The dean of the school and department chairs/supervisors will monitor instructor syllabi each semester to ensure inclusion of this information.
 The CCWA Associate Vice President for Sector Strategies and Programs will ensure the same is done for non-credit programs as they are developed and offered.

 7. OSHA standards and signage